 You will need to help ease his way into the trampoline by holding his hand while jumping on the first few tries.
 This is because fitness trampolines are bouncier than the kiddie versions, plus they don’t have any built-in handlebars.

 If your toddler enjoys jumping on your rebounder most of the time, I would recommend getting one specifically created for kids like the Little Tikes 3’ trampoline.
 It uses elastic bands instead of springs, has a foam-padded handlebar for support.
 The jumping mat offers a firm bounce which is best for little kids.

 Wrapping It Up

 Toddler years are very important to your child’s motor development.
-It is time when they are very active.
+It is a time when they are very active.
 With too much excess energy, they can end up being cranky and experience restless sleep.
 One of the best ways to burn out these excess energies is with a trampoline.

 So are trampolines safe for 3 year olds?
 The answer is yes and it’s very beneficial to their health as well.
-It is certainly better than suddenly finding your child in the trying to walk up the stairs, or hearing a loud thud only to find that she fell off the sofa while jumping.
+It is certainly better than suddenly finding your child trying to walk up the stairs, or hearing a loud thud only to find that she fell off the sofa while jumping.